 Get Active on YouTube

-With a staggering one billion active users every month, YouTube is a portal no small business can afford to ignore.
+With a staggering 1.9 billion users every month, YouTube is a portal no small business can afford to ignore.
 Making a short but inspiring video related to your products or services can be an effective way to drive interest to your business.
 Gage the success of your YouTube video by seeing how many views it gets, or, better still, how many inquiries you receive as a result.

 Try Other Pay Per Click

 Certainly Google AdWords and Facebook Ads are not your only two options for this kind of advertising.
-Other options include Bing ads and Ignite Visibility.
+Other options include Microsoft ads and Ignite Visibility.
 They might not be free marketing tools, but pay-per-click ads can certainly be effective.
 Simply select your keywords, write an ad and let these networks do the rest.

 Do Charity Work